techqueria/website/site/content/blog/_index.md

 ---
 title: Blog 📝️
-description: "Where we share our stories from the community."
+description: "La Techqueria.
+Where we share stories from the Techqueria community."
 sortLatestFirst: true
 aliases:
   - /blog/
 ---

-Our blog used to be hosted on Medium at [https://blog.techqueria.org](https://blog.techqueria.org).

-We are now in the process of migrating all that content here.